 Rewinding a few years, shortly after we were married, Jimmy and I had idealistically moved to Columbia from St. Louis thinking that we could live there while I worked on my bachelor’s degree in Computer Science at Mizzou.
 Having a degree was a dream, but with the job market in relatively good shape the dream seemed reachable when we moved.
 Programmers were making a good income.
 We were hoping that we could find work quickly that summer so I could start school in the fall.
 Then the tech stocks crashed, a hiring freeze started at several large companies in Columbia, and the general job market for programmers fell apart.
 We watched my dream of getting a degree evaporate.
 There we were, away from family, with no idea of how we were going to pull things together.
 We talked a lot about what to do… and finally Jimmy started working on code for a website that we thought would be amazing, while I went to work for a company that let me write code and work from home part-time, traveling the rest of the time.
 I didn’t go to school and the travel was more than we’d planned.
 When we added all the travel up, we discovered that I’d been gone a full eight months out of the first year of our marriage.
 I worked there for about eighteen months before the day that the phone rang.

-About sixteen weeks later, my husband found a job making copies in St. Louis, 90 miles away from Columbia, but near his parents.
+About sixteen weeks later, my husband found a job making copies at Fedex (then Kinkos) in St. Louis, 90 miles away from Columbia, but near his parents.
 His job offered health insurance and full-time hours.
 He didn’t make much, but it was something.
 He stayed with his mom and dad five days a week and came home to be with me in Columbia for two days.
 While he was gone, I got our house ready to sell.
 We had purchased a fixer-upper with plaster walls, so I was crawling around on the floor pregnant, sanding baseboards, filling nail holes, sanding down the plaster, painting and packing boxes.
 When he was home, we alternated between working on the house and worrying about what we were going to do.

 We’d been through a lot of change by the time the baby was born.
 We spent a few months living with my in-laws in St. Louis until we found an un-airconditioned apartment in the city.
 I have these crazy memories of laying in front of the window unit we’d bought for our bedroom in that apartment… letting the cold air blow over my belly and praying that I would go into labor soon.
 It was really hot, but at least we had a place that was ours.
 Jimmy was still making copies.
-We were actually making ends meet on not much per hour.
+We were actually making ends meet.
 Rent, insurance, groceries, gas… by the time all the bills were paid, there was really only about $30 a week left for groceries and our weekly WIC check.
 I’d figured out how to do it though.
 All throughout this period, Jimmy kept looking for better paying programming jobs.
 In spite of resume after resume going out, he was rarely called for an interview.
 Too many people were applying for the same jobs.
 Unless you knew someone or were one of the first to apply, it was really tough.
 Thankfully, his job making copies was nearby so gas costs were negligible.

 The night I went into labor happened to be the night that was the first day of his weekend.
 We were walking around the St. Louis Zoo when I started having contractions that felt real.
 Specifically, we were right outside of the (really stinky) bird house with a long way to walk back home.
 I was an experienced doula having already helped a number of babies make their way into this earth.
 I’d done all the reading.
 I’d been with moms during labor.
 I knew what I wanted… an unmedicated birth, a natural latch, exclusive breastfeeding, baby with me the whole time after he was born, and no pacifiers.
 Our baby’s birth started out normal.
 I progressed well, but was struggling with a lot of back labor.
 After many hours of laboring unmedicated, I’d made it almost all the way through transition.
 But then, without my permission, my body had started pushing and the last tiny bit of cervix started to swell.
 I’d gone from nine with a lip back to an eight.
 You don’t go backwards in labor.
 At least that’s not in any of the books that I’d read.
 I could feel myself panicking and the doctor was clear… the only way I could deliver naturally was with an epidural.
 I got the epidural and within just a few minutes, the swelling was gone – just like the doctor said would happen.
 It was time to have my baby.
 This is when the boxes of failure started getting checked in my head.
 Failure #1 (I had a medicated birth).
 When the baby was delivered, he didn’t immediately latch.
 We struggled through the night and the next day, but by then, the nurses had brought me a pump so I could pump and give him a bottle.
 Failure #2 (I couldn’t breastfeed).